DrBrontax/drbrontax.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my academic website!
-I am a mechanical engineer with a passion for fluid mechanics, heat transfer, and thermodynamics.
+Welcome to my website!
+My name is Christian Santoni, I am a mechanical engineer with a passion for fluid mechanics, heat transfer, and thermodynamics.
 I earned my BSc and MSc in Mechanical Engineering from the University of Puerto Rico at Mayaguez, followed by a PhD in Mechanical Engineering from The University of Texas at Dallas.

 Throughout my academic journey, I have focused on computational fluid mechanics and its application in wind energy.
 My research endeavors have led me to explore innovative approaches to optimize wind farm performance, with a particular emphasis on the utilization of machine learning models for control co-design.